enzomuzi/enzomuzi/README.md

 - 👋 Hi, I’m @enzomuzi
-- 👀 I’m interested in Programation
+- 👀 I’m interested in Development
 - 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, NodeJS, DOM, SQL, TypeScript...
 - 💞️ I’m looking to collaborate in a company in the future
 - 📫 How to reach me: um Whatsapp or Instagram (hermidorff)